-Under the new Creative Arts Special Admissions Scheme (CASAS) domestic applicants undertaking a current recognised high school (Year 12) qualification and applying via UAC may not need to wait for their ATAR results to receive an unconditional offer, with admissions now based on portfolio and interviews.
+Under the Creative Arts Special Admissions Scheme (CASAS) domestic applicants undertaking a current recognised high school (Year 12) qualification and applying via UAC may not need to wait for their final ATAR results to receive an unconditional offer.

 Short answer: A lot.

 First year: You’ll begin by looking at art practice in two-dimensions (painting, drawing) and three-dimensions (sculpture, glass, ceramics) of creative practice.

 Second year: You’ll select one area to focus on through project work.
 This is where you’ll start to explore your own ideas and artistic voice.